CiscoDevNet/MLAnywhere/README.md

 ![MLA Stage 3_Kubeflow_Dashboard](https://github.com/CiscoDevNet/MLAnywhere/blob/master/images/mla_stage3_dashboard.png)

-You will have probably noticed that MLAnywhere actually injects a real world ML demo into the environment for you to examine and learn from so let's have a look at that.
+You will have probably noticed that MLAnywhere actually injects a real world ML demo into the environment for you to examine and learn from so let's have a look at that via clicking the **Go to KubeFlow** button.